ibm-cloud-docs/power-iaas/use-case-oracle.md

 Learn how to deploy an Oracle database in a {{site.data.keyword.powerSysShort}}.
 {: shortdesc}

-These videos do not capture the latest updates to the {{site.data.keyword.powerSys_notm}} offering.
-You might notice differences in functionality between what's shown in the video and the current offering.
+These videos do not capture the latest updates to the {{site.data.keyword.powerSys_notm}} service.
+You might notice significant differences in functionality between what's shown in the video and what's currently available.
 {: important}

 ## Modernizing an Oracle database